Entropy bounds for grammar compression: Expanded commentary for Section

-The following proof is more involved than the previous one.
-It uses similar idea as proof of Theorem~\ref{thm:main_estimation}, that is we assign some $p$ values to each symbol on the right hand side of $(S', G)$ and apply Lemma~\ref{theoremP}.
+We now show a similar property for the entropy encoding, its proof is more involved than in the case of Lemma~\ref{lemma15ireplacement}, i.e.\ the incremental encoding.
+It uses a similar idea as proof of Theorem~\ref{thm:main_estimation}, that is, we assign some $p$ values to each symbol on the right-hand side of $(S', G)$ and apply Lemma~\ref{theoremP}.